Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R7 240 should theoretically be a small bit better than the GeForce GT 315 overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon R7 240 should theoretically be just a bit superior to the GeForce GT 315 overall. (explain)

-Pixel RateThe Radeon R7 240 will be a small bit (about 17%) faster with regards to full screen anti-aliasing than the GeForce GT 315, and able to handle higher resolutions better. (explain)
+Pixel RateThe Radeon R7 240 is a small bit (about 17%) faster with regards to anti-aliasing than the GeForce GT 315, and will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison